 Drinks and nights out

-Barrio Antiguo is where everyone ends up for bars and live music on a weekend night, locals and visitors alike.
-For something calmer, San Pedro’s Calzada del Valle area has the more polished bars and cafés where the well-off crowd goes.
-Craft beer has taken hold too, with local breweries scattered around San Pedro and the west.
+Barrio Antiguo is where nearly everyone ends up for bars and live music on a weekend night, locals and visitors alike, so it’s not exactly a secret but it’s genuinely where the city drinks.
+For something calmer and more polished, the Calzada del Valle area in San Pedro has the wine bars and cafés where the well-off crowd lands.
+Craft beer has taken hold hard here, with local breweries and taprooms scattered around San Pedro and the west; a taproom crawl there is a very current regio night.
+This is the heart of the city’s nightlife.

 What a friend here would tell you: eat cabrito where the parking lot is full of families, and go up the mountain before 9am on a Saturday, before everyone else does.